Search Results for "ANTH 0005"

 Hours: 54 lecture

-Survey of the history and theory of archaeology.
+Survey of the concepts, methods and theoretical perspectives employed in the scientific study of archaeology.
 Emphasis placed on techniques of archaeological data collection and analysis, cultural innovations and variations, reconstruction and interpretation of the past, and Cultural Resource Management work.
 Field trips may be required.
+Students are responsible for fees associated with required field trips.
 (C-ID ANTH 150) (CSU, UC)

 ANTH 0005 - Introduction to Archaeology